 2.1 Play with It First

-First, go to the console, try things manually, read the official documents and FAQs, figure out what parameters are mandatory and what are optional, and what are the possible values for each specific parameter.
+Instead, go to the console, read the official documents and FAQs, figure out what parameters are mandatory and what are optional, and try things manually.
 This would definitely help.
 Don't worry because some big guy in the DevOps world told you that "the moment you click a button in the console, you create technical debt."
 Forget about it.
 Get comfortable with it first.

 Once you grasp the keys of the resource you are going to create, you can automate it using Terraform.

-For experienced Terraform users, see if this relates to you: AWS released a new service or a new resource.
+Do you consider yourself an experienced Terraform user?
+This applies to you, too!
+Here is a story: AWS releases a new service or a new resource.
 You haven't used it yet.
-You tell yourself: "I'm a veteran; only noob plays with console.
+You tell yourself: "I'm a veteran; only noob plays with the console.
 I'll just get started with a perfect Terraform module right away.
 Why bother playing with it in the console first anyway?"
 Then after hours of working and debugging, you find out that you are stuck only because of a small parameter or configuration of the resource which you didn't figure out clearly in the first place.
+Sounds familiar?

 2.2 Know Your Infrastructure